 Guilin has 725 educational institutes including 15 universities and colleges, 20 specialist secondary schools and 500 high schools.
 Guilin was among the first cities in China to accomplish the national goal of wiping out illiteracy and introducing a programme of nine years of compulsory education.

 Diverse and attractive features thrive in the Guilin area.
 The limestone karst physique of the local landscape, weathered and scoured over countless time, has taken the shape of forests of craggy peaks, winding rivers, solitary summits, caves and underground streams.

-They surely rank as some of the most spectacular and moving sights in the world, including an almost magical journey to view the scenery of the Lijiang (the Li River), and the colour-lit stalagmites and stalactites of the Reed Flute Cave and Seven Star Caves (1,000 metres in length).
+They surely rank as some of the most spectacular and moving sights in the world, including an almost magical journey to view the scenery of the Lijiang (the Li River), and the colour-lit stalagmites and stalactites of the Reed Flute Cave, and Seven Star Caves (1000m in length).

-Accommodation, meals and tours are of a high standard, and since 1973, visitor numbers to Guilin have multiplied with domestic tourists at more than 9,000,000 and overseas topping 1 million p.a.
+Accommodation, meals and tours are of a high standard, and since 1973, visitor numbers to Guilin have multiplied with domestic tourists numbering more than 90 million a year, and overseas visitor numbers topping one million per year.